-At 14 years old, Stephen Hands, decided that he and the region’s residents deserved better transit service.
+At 14 years old, Detroit resident Stephen Hands decided that he and the region’s residents deserved better transit service.
 He convinced his mother, attorney Karen Kendrick-Hands, and father, environmental engineer Larry Hands, that the region needed a dedicated organization to move things forward.
 They started with informal gatherings at local coffee houses in 1999, and with a little helpful press coverage, the small group attracted a following.
-Through Karen’s de facto leadership, TRU developed a name, a mission and a knack at getting in the doors of meetings often closed off to advocates.
+Through Karen’s de facto leadership, TRU developed a name, a mission, and a knack at getting in the doors of meetings often closed to advocates.

-Within a year, TRU had grown to the point that we needed to establish ourselves as an official entity, and in 2001 TRU incorporated and obtained its tax-exempt status as a 501 (c)(3) educational organization.
-The organization’s mission was simple: improve transportation access and mobility in metro Detroit.
-Accomplishing the mission has been anything but simple, and our successes are thanks to our committed members, bold leaders, and key funding.
+Within a couple of years, TRU incorporated and obtained its tax-exempt status as a 501c3 educational organization in 2001.
+The organization’s mission was simple: improve transportation access and mobility in Metro Detroit.
+Accomplishing the mission has been anything but simple, but the region has made great strides in 20 years.
+Our successes are thanks to our committed members, bold leaders, and critical funding.

 TRU has improved current bus service